 So, what happens to that “definition” when one of your kids leaves home?
 Are you supposed to maintain the status quo, trudging through the apple orchard every fall sans children, for instance, or do you scrap the tradition and move on?

-I suppose it should have been obvious that my boys would outgrow some traditions, like pumpkin patch photo ops and handprint turkey decorations for the Thanksgiving table, but others weren’t so obvious.
-For instance, I didn’t focus on the fact that my kids would be at school during apple-picking season or might be studying abroad over Thanksgiving.
+I suppose it should have been obvious that my boys would outgrow some traditions, like pumpkin patch photo ops and hand print turkey decorations for the Thanksgiving table, but others weren’t so obvious.
+For instance, I didn’t focus on the fact that my kids would be away at college during apple-picking season, or might be studying abroad over Thanksgiving.

 And, adapting is key, according to family therapist, Christina Jones, LCSW.
 “The face-to-face contact and connection that comes from these moments is invaluable in strengthening family bonds.
 If you don’t adapt you risk losing any contact."

 I have a friend whose mother-in-law has forced a Christmas celebration rebellion due to her inflexibility.
 She expects all five of her grown sons and their families to spend the night at her house every Christmas Eve.
 For her, Christmas wouldn’t be the same without everyone waking up in her house and opening presents in their new Christmas pajamas.
 The problem with that plan is that it doesn’t leave room for her children’s own family traditions and obligations.
 Her rigidity has become a source of anger and resentment and, not surprisingly, resulted in a mutiny this year as all of the spouses are refusing to attend.

 That’s a cautionary tale if I’ve ever heard one.

 But, you might wonder, doesn’t the idea of changing a tradition defeat the meaning of a “tradition?”
 If you constantly need to ditch or “adjust” your family traditions as your kids get older, what’s the point of starting them in the first place?